 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Exelon Corporation (EXC) and Centrus Energy Corp.
-(LEU) based on recent data.
+The following table summarizes the strengths and weaknesses of Exelon Corporation (EXC) and Centrus Energy Corp.
+(LEU).

 CriterionExelon Corporation (EXC)Centrus Energy Corp.
 (LEU)